ericwikman/cinque.xyz/docs/src/giant/timeline.md

   - 48K RAM
   - One disk drive
 - Price: $295
-- Article says that VisiCalc does not have a CP/M version, but InfoWorld has previously published that the HP-125 has a CP/M version of VisiCalc
+- Article says that VisiCalc does not have a CP/M version, but InfoWorld has previously published that the HP-125 has a CP/M version of VisiCalc (and on page 38 of this same issue)
 - CP/M uses serial terminals, not memory-mapped displays like other systems of the time, so updating the display was slow and tedious.
 - SuperCalc matches the attributes of the terminal, for instance the author's terminal is a Z-19 running at 9600 baud with 80 character width and 24 rows (1920 bytes of characters, 15,360 bits, at 9,600 bits per second would be aout 2 seconds to refresh the screen (0.5 frames per second))
 - Says most memory mapped displays are limited to 40x24 or 64x16 displays